Bbenchaya/tweet_mood/README.md

     `java <input filename> <HTML output filename> <n> [terminate]`

-    where -
+    where:

     `n` - the number of tweets per Worker.
-This is used in `Manager` to determine how many EC2 instances should be raised as `Worker`s
+This is used in `Manager` to determine how many EC2 instances should be raised as `Worker`s.

     `[terminate]` - if this local client should send a termination message to the `Manager`, once the results file has been downloaded.

 ## License